 \begin{theorem} Let $h(u,v)$ and $k(u,v)$ be two germs in $C^r_0(\R^2)$.
 Then

 gives a $C^r$-differentiable Kossowski metric germ at an $A_3$ semi-definite point.
-Conversely, any $C^r$-differentiable Kossowski metrics germ at $A_3$ semi-definite points are given in this manner.
+Conversely, any $C^r$-differentiable Kossowski metric germ at $A_3$ semi-definite points is given in this manner.
 Moreover, the Euler form at the origin is given by

 \end{theorem}